-A faculty member who had been granted medical or parental leave for a minimum of seven weeks may postpone for two semesters a scheduled reappointment or tenure decision.
+A faculty member who has been granted medical or parental leave for a minimum of seven weeks may postpone for two semesters a scheduled reappointment or tenure decision.
 Additional guidelines for postponements based on medical or family circumstances must be approved by the Committee on Faculty Rights and Responsibilities.
-The faculty member must notify the appropriate Dean of such postponements by May 1 of the calendar year in which the department is scheduled to begin its deliberations.
+The faculty member must notify the Provost's Office and the appropriate Academic Dean of such postponements by May 1 of the calendar year in which the department is scheduled to begin its deliberations.
 Such postponements may not exceed a total of four semesters.